-If a cat has an Upper Respiratory Infection (URI), or a dog has kennel cough, they will be housed in the clinic's isolation room.
-Volunteers should only enter these spaces if directed by staff since both illnesses are highly contagious.
+Contagious animals will be housed in the clinic's isolation room.
+Volunteers should only enter these spaces if directed by staff.
 Volunteers should also remain aware of any signage that may be present on a room's door in case that space is under specialized quarantine.

-As in the shelter, please be sure to read any kennel notes that are posted and any signs posted on any of the room doors.
+Please be sure to read any kennel notes that are posted and any signs posted on any of the room doors.
 Any cages marked with "staff only," "wear gloves," "may bite," "hair loss," are strictly off-limits to volunteers.
 Please do not go into those cages or handle those animals in any way.